siyamsarker/WireShield/README.md

 ### 📲 QR code not shown

-Ensure `qrencode` is installed (installer attempts this automatically when available).
+Ensure `qrencode` is installed (the script attempts this automatically when available).

 ### ⏰ Client expiration not working